 For exhibitors’ vehicles which have finished the single-vehicle certification, obtained the China Compulsory Certification (CCC) and completed the information disclosure as required in China’s VI Vehicle Emission Standards in line with the requirements of Law of People’s Republic of China on the Prevention and Control of Atmospheric Pollution, the Customs will prioritize them in commodity inspection in accordance with the law and in issuing relevant certificates.

 XVII.
-To Expand the Scope of Exhibition and Allow Animal and Plant Products and Food to Participate without Quarantine Certificate.
+To Expand the Scope of Exhibition and Allow Animal and Plant Products and Food that have not been granted quarantine access to Participate in the exhibition.

+Under the condition that the risks are controllable, animal and plant products and food that have not been granted quarantine access from countries (regions) without animal and plant epidemic, are allowed to attend the exhibition after special examination and approval.